Julie A. Marsh

 Insights from California's Local Control Funding Formula

-This policy brief uses the case of California’s Local Control Funding Formula (LCFF) to provide policy makers and educators guidance on how to involve the public in goal setting and resource distribution decisions.
-It provides clarity around who is…
+This policy brief focuses on California’s Local Control Funding Formula (LCFF) to provide guidance for involving the public in goal setting and resource distribution decisions.
+It highlights weak accountability for using public funds by LCFF’s…

 Views from the 2020 PACE/USC Rossier Poll